ATTENTION: Important information about your NEW 2018-2019 order

 Download a Sample Issue (And Then There Were None, Agatha Christie)

 The Boomerang Guidelines that explain how to use the Boomerang are included with each purchased issue, but are not available with the sample.

 The Boomerang is a monthly digital downloadable product that features copywork and dictation passages from a specific read aloud novel.
 You may look at (and use!) a sample issue by clicking on the “Sample” tab.

 It is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context, using copywork and dictation.
 It is a language arts resource that equips you, the homeschooling parent, to fulfill your best intentions related to:

 The practices of copywork and dictation teach your children the fundamentals of written communication.
 These practices naturally facilitate the development of accurate mechanics in the context of quality literature (the best words, in the best style, accurately edited).

 Brave Writer is unique on the market because we put such a strong emphasis on Literary Elements.
 These elements make writing pop.
-Your kids need to know how to use them in their own writing to be powerful writers (far more than they need to learn formats).
+Your kids benefit from knowing how to use them in their own writing to be powerful writers.

 Consistent copywork/dictation practice allows you, the home educator, to use quality literature to cover the aspects of writing that you care most about without the tedium of workbook sentences isolated from the context of real writing.

-The Arrow is featured in two Brave Writer Bundles:
+The Boomerang is also featured in some Brave Writer Bundles: